(5. Soester Niflungen-Tagung 2000, June, 2. to 4.)

 Both modern types of flying apparatuses, the parafoil and the hang glider go back to Rogallo`s (born 1912) developments.
 He had already developed these basic types of wings after the war and took out a patent on them in 1951.
 The only user was a toys factory which produced flexible kites for children.
 In 1960 Wernher v.
 Braun noticed Rogallo`s work at the Langley-Research Centre in Hampton, Virginia, and made him head of a research program.
 Kites that unfold in the air were tested with loads of several metric tonnes for space travel.
 The military was interested in the Rogallo-wing as goods transport self landing glider kite and motorised hang glider.
 Later the Gemini-Program placed its trust in the „Flexwings“, which was Rogallo`s original idea of a totally flexible wing.
 But in the end they carried on using the traditional parachute.

 After the development of the space shuttles the work on the flexible wing was discontinued in the course of the Appollo-Program.
 At the beginning of the 70ies the disappointed Rogallo retired.
-But only a few years later his idea became successful in sports all over the world.
-Students in California and water-skiing athletes in Australia studied the now no longer secret papers about flexible wings.
+But Students in California and water-skiing athletes in Australia had studied the no longer secret papers about flexible wings.
 They used the idea to be pulled by motor boats through the air as captive manned kites.
+But already In the spring of 1963 an Australian, John Dickenson, built the aircraft that evolved into the modern Hang Gliders built today.
+Only a few years later his idea became successful in sports all over the world.
 Above the water it was relatively secure to cut the rope in order to test the kite in free flight.
 The man carrying hang glider was born.

 The new flying apparatus developed